 I will admit that I am that person who got a little annoyed at the idea of a ‘mostly vegan’ restaurant.
-In my eyes it is either vegetarian or vegan, not mostly one, or the other.
+In my eyes, it is either vegetarian or vegan, not mostly one, or the other.
 But then I am a passionate vegan of 7+ years and maybe not quite the target audience of a ‘mostly vegan’ restaurant.
-So, despite having known about Tendril Kitchen for quite some time, I have only now been convinced to look past my judgements and give it a go.
+So, despite having known about Tendril Kitchen for quite some time, I have only now been convinced to look past my judgements and give it a go (with the excuse of creating this Tendril Kitchen review).
 Especially since I do occasionally eat at non-vegan establishments.

 They had a temporary residence in a pub in Soho but have recently found a new pop up space just off Regent Street.
 I decided to book in for a Friday evening to get a real feel for the food, the service and the atmosphere.